yuvraj108c/ml-depth-pro-tensorrt/README.md

 </div>

-This project provides an experimental [TensorRT](https://github.com/NVIDIA/TensorRT) implementation of [ml-depth-pro](https://github.com/apple/ml-depth-pro) by Apple, enabling ultra fast inference speeds (1.8ms), at the cost of quality.
+This project provides an experimental [TensorRT](https://github.com/NVIDIA/TensorRT) implementation of [ml-depth-pro](https://github.com/apple/ml-depth-pro) by Apple, enabling faster inference speeds, at the cost of quality.
 Feel free to contribute to improve the quality of the result.

 If you like the project, please give me a star! ⭐